guzus/memo-boost-spec/README.md

 > "Not your server, not your data."

-**Memo-Boost** is an open-source self-custodial personal data management system.
+**Memo-Boost** is an open-source self-custodial data management framework.

 - Mitigates trust factors when storing and using data.
 - Users have flexibility to customize memo-boost according to their requirements.